inkVerb/VIP/201/Lesson-12.md

 - `/etc/profile.d/`
 - `/etc/sudoers.d/`

+- Many files in these directories use a two-digit prefix to address `include` or `source` load priority
+  - ie: `00-defaults.conf` would load before `10-defaults.conf` in the same directory
+- Many different software packages and tools use this

 Originally, this was the directory with all the stuff that didn't seem to belong anywhere else and was, accordingly called the *"etc" (etc)* directory.
 It should probably still be  called that.